|

 feelings.
 Published Treatise on Human Nature and An Inquiry Concerning Human Understanding;

-of the mind; wrote Analysis of the Phenomena of the Human Mind.
+primary material of the mind.
+He wrote Analysis of the Phenomena of the Human Mind.

-may generate complex ideas, but the ideas generated are not merely the sum of the individual parts."
+Elements may generate complex ideas, but the ideas generated are not merely the sum of the individual

 X. EXPERIMENTAL PSYCHOLOGY (1800s TO 1870s)